 An Alpha Assessment review is not detailed or exhaustive.
 It’s about general impressions with the goal of pointing the author toward some critical issues that need to be sorted or reassessed to make their story stronger.

-- overview assessment, generalized commentary in document to point out critical issues
+- generalized commentary in the manuscript to point out critical issues

 - brief summarizing report with recommendations for next steps

-- Note - If you subsequently hire me for an editing service package, I'll apply this fee toward that service (within six months).
+- Note - If you hire me to edit this manuscript within six months, I'll apply this fee toward that service.

 An Alpha Assessment review is not detailed or exhaustive.
 It’s about general impressions with the goal of pointing the author toward some critical issues that need to be sorted or reassessed to make their story stronger.